jhelm/pwnedCheck/readme.md

 has not been tested elsewhere.

 - [ ] Download the pwned-passwords-ordered-by-hash.txt from [here](https://downloads.pwnedpasswords.com/passwords/pwned-passwords-ordered-by-hash.7z.torrent)
-- [ ] Pull this repo.
+- [ ] Pull this repo
-- [ ] \(Optional) If desired, edit the Makefile to chage the PWNED_DATA variable for your default pwned datafile filespec.
+- [ ] \(Optional) If desired, edit the Makefile to chage the PWNED_DATA variable for your default pwned datafile filespec
 - [ ] \(Optional) If desired, edit the Makefile to change the INST_BIN variable for your default directory for executables
 - [ ] Run make
 - [ ] Run make install